Retrospek/Explore/README.md

 - This repository will be a place for all to maybe get inspiration to dig into ML, or maybe if you just want to "see" what I've been up to

 Disclaimer: It is very possible that I discontinue this repo at any time because it's mainly driven by my own personal fullfillment, so whenever that is achieved no need for this anymore

+I hope this repo helps someone out there!
+- Arjun Mahableshwarkar